propensive/kaleidoscope/CONTRIBUTING.md

 ```
 make compile
 ```
-The first time you run this, it will download source dependencies, generate configuration files for bloop first.
+The first time you run this, it will download source dependencies and generate configuration files for bloop.

 To run the tests, run,
 ```